wp-plugins/brute-force-login-protection/readme.txt

 * Limit the number of allowed login attempts
 * Manually block IP addresses
 * Manually unblock IP addresses
+* Option to inform user about remaining attempts on login page

 Your feedback is highly appreciated!